CBT in Gambling Addiction

 Let’s see how CBT works in real situations.
 CBT helps pinpoint situations that trigger certain thoughts, feelings, and behaviors.
 It is a program similar to alcoholics anonymous.

-For instance, a common gambling myth is the belief that one can recover losses.
+A common gambling myth is the belief that one can recover losses.
 Imagine someone checking their credit card statement, and realizing they’re in significant debt.
 In response, they may intensify their gambling to tackle the debt.

 In this scenario, receiving the credit card statement triggers fear and anxiety about the impending debt.
 The thought is, “I’m doomed unless I win at the casino,” and the behavior is an increased rate of gambling.